 “It’s extremely important to pay attention to your background, especially if you’re indoors,” says Stenger.
 “If you’re not shooting with a plain white or black studio background you always need to check and make sure there is nothing like shoes or mess that will detract from the photo.”

-6. Choose the right camera settings
+6. Check the camera settings

 While the camera settings you choose will depend on the situation and type of photo you’re trying to create, when you’re going for action shots or photographing animals that are moving around a lot, a high shutter speed is important.